agomat/twitter_album/README.md

 Admin UI:
 python manage.py createsuperuser

+Exit virtualenv
+deactivate

+django-cron may do not work properly with virtualenv.
+To run it manually append to /twitter_album/urls.py: from TwitterTask import TwitterTask
+TwitterTask()

+Then run the server multiple times to populate your album This is possibible becsuse The tasker classe is decoupled from django-cron model

 ho ritenuto testare solo in model, per mancanza di  tempo e per prendere confidenza con l'ORM di Django (è stata utili per poi sviluppare la parte di salvataggio del cron)